SpotlightKid/micropython-stm-lib/mrequests/README.md

 *headers (dict)* - a dictionary of additional request headers to sent.
 Keys and values can by `bytes` or `str` instances and may contain only ASCII chars.
-`str` keys and values will be converted to `bytes` using the encoding given with the `encoding` parameter, which causes memory allocation.
+`str` keys and values will be converted to `bytes` using ASCII encoding, which causes memory allocation.

 A `Content-Length` header will always be added, using the length of the request data as the value.
 If no `Host` header was passed, one will be added, using the